94aharris/rapid-tui/README.md

 5. Store the comprehensive implementation plan in `.rapid/branch-name/plan.md`
 6. Confirm completion of the planning phase and validate readiness to proceed to the `/rapid-inspect` stage

-## Inspect: Plan Validation and Review
+## /rapid-inspect: Plan Validation and Review

 ```bash
 /rapid-inspect